Putting 3D Spatially Sparse Networks on a Diet: More quantitative and qualitative results

-We provide additional visualizations of semantic segmentation results on the S3DIS dataset (\Fig{stanford_semseg}), instance segmentation on the ScanNet dataset (\Fig{scannet_insseg}), and instance segmentation on the S3DIS dataset (\Fig{stanford_insseg}).
+We provide additional scenewise semantic segmentation results on ScanNet (\Tbl{scannet_scenewise}), semantic segmentation on S3DIS (\Tbl{stanford_scenewise}), and qualitative visualizations of semantic segmentation results on the S3DIS dataset (\Fig{stanford_semseg}), instance segmentation on the ScanNet dataset (\Fig{scannet_insseg}), instance segmentation on the S3DIS dataset (\Fig{stanford_insseg}), and semantic segmentation on the SemanticKITTI dataset (\Fig{kitti_semseg}).
 We use compressed Res16UNet34C models for all experiments.